Impact of in situ nuclear networks and atomic opacities on neutron star merger ejecta dynamics, nucleosynthesis, and kilonovae: Results

 The \texttt{pp\_grid} procedure leads to inaccurate final nuclear yields (even when the effect of the released nuclear power is included in the temperature evolution).
 Relative differences of $\gtrsim 1$ appear across the entire range of mass numbers, with deviations approaching an order of magnitude for several isotopes within the second and third $r$-process peaks.
 A noticeable shift of the third peak is also evident when comparing these results to those from the simulation employing in-situ NN.
 The grid discretization has only a secondary effect, as doubling the resolution on the $Y_e, \tau, s$ dimensions does not significantly affect the results.

 The \texttt{pp\_traj} analysis reproduces most of the final abundances within a $\sim 20\%$ error.
 This improvement comes from the more accurate representation of the density (and temperature) evolution along each trajectory.
 If (opacity and) thermalization effects are neglected, and if reliable analytical fits for the nuclear powers are employed, a sufficiently large sample of tracers, well resolved in time up to $\sim1$~s, can therefore yield reliable nucleosynthesis predictions (if non-radial motion is neglected).
 The remaining discrepancies originate from corrections to the thermodynamic evolution of the fluid elements that come exclusively from the improved nuclear-power calculation provided by the in-situ NN (see next section for details).
+The effect on the final mass fraction of lanthanides is of the order of $10\%$, as reported in Table~\ref{tab:knecnn_runs}.

 In Fig.~\ref{fig:spec_abs_NN}, we compare the time evolution of selected species obtained from the runs with in-situ NN to those from the post-processing tracers procedure.
 We focus on neutrons and protons as diagnostic isotopes, $^{56}$Ni (half-life $\tau \simeq 6.077$~days), $^{92}$Sr (with $\tau \simeq 2.611$~hr), $^{128}$Sb (with $\tau \simeq 9.05$~hr) and $^{131}$I (with $\tau \simeq 8.02$~days) for their potential contributions to $\gamma$-ray emission \citep{Korobkin:2019uxw, Bernuzzi:2024mfx, Jacobi:2025eak}, $^{60}$Fe, $^{129}$I, $^{244}$Pu and $^{247}$Cm for their relevance in galactic chemical evolution studies \citep{Cote:2021zkj, Wallner:2021, Davis:2022, Chiesa:2023jno}, and the cumulative mass fractions of lanthanides and actinides to monitor strong $r$-process nucleosynthesis.
 At $t\sim1$~s, the system departs from $(n,\gamma) \leftrightarrow (\gamma,n)$ equilibrium.
 The neutron-to-seed ratio consequently drops, triggering neutron freeze-out.
 The remaining free neutrons undergo $\beta$-decay on the $t\sim10$~minutes timescale. $^{56}$Ni and lanthanides are already present at $t=0$. $^{56}$Ni is further synthesized on the $t\sim10$~ms timescale, while lanthanides are produced for $t\gtrsim100$~ms together with actinides.
 The isotopes $^{128}$Sb, $^{129}$I, and $^{131}$I are produced at significant abundances on a timescale of $t\sim1$~hour, with $^{128}$Sb already decaying at $t\sim10$~hours.